-Clayoquot Sound comprises a number of inlets and channels, the main ones being Sydney, Shelter, Herbert, and Tofino Inlets, Millar Channel, and Bedwell Sound.
-In the entrance there are three larger islands - Flores, Vargas, and Meares Islands - and several smaller ones.
+- Clayoquot Sound comprises a number of inlets and channels, the main ones being Sydney, Shelter, Herbert, and Tofino Inlets, Millar Channel, and Bedwell Sound.
+In the entrance there are three larger islands Flores, Vargas, and Meares Islands and several smaller ones. - 412 Caution.
+Numerous islets and rocks encumber the sound and its approaches.
+Navigation requires the greatest caution.